HPCguy/Squint/README.md

 ** No common subexpression elimination, register renaming to reduce stalls, code motion to reduce stalls, or register coloring to reduce register pressure, etc.
+   None of these things are hard to do, but all consume time to implement.
 ```
 Below is the assembly language for the tests/shock.c ComputeFaceInfo() function for all three compilers: